BestWillInTheWorld/techshed-hugo/content/_index.md

   subtitle: |-
     Interested in tech?

-    Working in tech, looking to share ideas & expand skills?
+    Working in tech, looking to share ideas & grow?

-    We work on real-world issues using technology with interesting people.
+    We work on real-world issues using tech with interesting people & diverse skills.
 about:
   description: >-
     Through a combination of regular weekly sessions, community projects and